chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-07-Perform-Foundational-Data,-ML,-and-AI-Tasks-in-Google-Cloud-Challenge-Lab.md

    10. state

 {:start="8"}
 8. Confirm the recipe.
-It should like the sceenshot below.
+It should like the screenshot below.

    {% include picture.html img="qwiklabs/qwiklab-gsp323-task3-dataprep-final-recipe.png" width="378" height="615" class="ml-li text-center" %}